project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

   2.Execute the instructions mentioned for each cloned repository

-  3.Open terminal and change the directory to "sunbird-mobile"
+  3.Open terminal and change the directory to "SunbirdEd-mobile"

   4.Add one device to the system